pwdd/pwdd.github.io/_posts/2016-08-08-s-for-solid.md

       (recur))))
 ```

-It would be much simpler like this:
+It would be simpler like this:

 ```clojure
 (defn get-input